wlion/coding-challenge-api/README.md

 ## Bonus

+1. Include simple form validation.
-1. Display a thread of comments (no nesting) for the posts.
+2. Display a thread of comments (no nesting) for the posts.
-2. Include comments form to add a comment to a post.
+3. Include comments form to add a comment to a post.

 ## Guidelines